 Chances are you have decided to install a garage to add to the overall look and appeal of your house, all while creating a new storage location for your vehicles and tools.
 Your garage will quickly become an extension of your house, and for that reason, it should be treated as one.

-As anyone who has ever owned a driveway knows, cars and truck are prone having oil and other chemicals drip from their engines only to form a pool on the concrete below.
+As anyone who has ever owned a driveway knows, cars and trucks are prone to having oil and other chemicals drip from their engines only to form a pool on the concrete below.
 Old-fashioned elbow grease and a strong detergent can help with the problem; time and sunlight seem to be the only way to have a stain thoroughly removed.
 When this happens in your garage, the sun is not there to aid in the process, and your floor can quickly become a spotted mess.

 We have discussed the different options for selecting the ideal garage floor, and today we look to please the motorhead in your life by explaining the advantages associated with selecting epoxy for your new floor.

 Aside from the professional look, it is sure to add to any garage; epoxy has become one of the top flooring choices due to its ability to repel liquids.
 An epoxy surface causes water to bead, and oil spots can be wiped away with the swipe of a towel.
-This alone makes epoxy a favorite choice for automotive shops and hobbyist.
+This alone makes epoxy a favorite choice for automotive shops and hobbyists.
 Anyone looking to turn their garage into a make-do repair shop will be pleased with the ease with which this material cleans.

 Epoxy coated floors are also quite easy to install, and can usually be done by the homeowner.
 Let’s run through the basic steps needed to install an epoxy floor on your own.